scarletquasar/MelonRuntime/README.md

 # 🍈 MelonJS
 MelonJS is a dynamic, easy-to-use JavaScript runtime focused in experiments and data handling.
+Based in [Jint](https://github.com/sebastienros/jint), [Esprima](https://esprima.org/) and [escodegen](https://github.com/estools/escodegen).
 Currently in development.

 ## Installation and usage: